Partner Lifecycle12 min read

 Key Metrics to Track:

-• Activity metrics: Deals registered, opportunities created, demos delivered
+• Activity metrics: Referrals submitted, opportunities created, intro meetings booked

 • Pipeline metrics: Pipeline value, conversion rates, sales cycle length

-• Revenue metrics: Closed-won revenue, average deal size, partner-sourced vs. partner-influenced
+• Revenue metrics: Closed-won MRR, average recurring contract value, partner-sourced vs. partner-influenced

-• Engagement metrics: Portal logins, training completion, content downloads
+• Engagement metrics: Partner activity, training completion, content downloads

-• Satisfaction metrics: NPS, satisfaction scores, churn risk indicators
+• Satisfaction metrics: NPS, satisfaction scores, disengagement risk indicators

 Best Practices: